Economy of Ethiopia

-The economy of Ethiopia is a mixed and transition economy with a large public sector.
+Ethiopia has a mixed transition economy with a large public sector.
 The government of Ethiopia is in the process of privatizing many of the state-owned businesses and moving toward a market economy.
 The banking, telecommunication and transportation sectors of the economy are dominated by government-owned companies.

-Ethiopia has one of the fastest-growing economies in the world and is Africa's second most populous country.
+It has one of the fastest-growing economies in the world and is Africa's second most populous country.
 Many properties owned by the government during the previous regime have now been privatized or are in the process of privatization and the liberalization of its financial sector in the near future.
 However, certain sectors such as telecommunications, financial and insurance services, air and land transportation services, and retail, are considered to be strategic sectors and are expected to remain under state control for the foreseeable future.

 Almost 50% of Ethiopia's population is under the age of 18.
 Even though education enrollment at primary and tertiary level has increased significantly, job creation has not caught up with the increased number of secondary and postsecondary educational graduates.
 The country must create hundreds of thousands of jobs every year just to keep up with population growth.

 In 2023, Ethiopia reached an estimated GDP of 156.1 billion nominal dollars and an estimated PPP of 393.85 billion dollars.
 This mostly comes from a services-based economy with agriculture.
 In the latest data from 2019 Ethiopia's top trading partners globally included China, the United States, UAE, France, the United Kingdom, South Korea, Saudi Arabia, Germany, Japan, Switzerland, the Netherlands, Belgium, Turkey, India, and Egypt.
 In 2021, agriculture made up 37.5% of the country's economic output, while services 36.25% and industry made up 21.85% of the economy.
 Ethiopia's economy is ranked 159th place out of 190 countries in 'Ease of doing business'.
 Ethiopia is also a part of African Continental Free Trade Area, Common Market for Eastern and Southern Africa, Intergovernmental Authority on Development, and the G24, and has observer status at the World Trade Organization.
 Ethiopia joined the BRICS economic alliance in January 2024.

 While Ethiopia does not currently have a stock exchange, it did have one in the past during the reign of Emperor Haile Selassie I, called an 'ākisīyoni gebeya.'
 It now has a commodity exchange in Addis Ababa called the Ethiopia Commodity Exchange, established in 2008.

 The Ethiopian economy has a large foreign debt, with an overall external debt of 28 billion US dollars.
 China owns over 13 billion dollars of its debt.
 Its debt to GDP ratio is smaller than similar and neighboring countries.
 Ethiopia currently has 2.4 billion dollars of foreign reserves, representing a decline compared to previous years.

 Ethiopia expects to reach a national middle-income status by 2025.
 Despite this, based on the most recent data from 2019, 68.7% of the population continues to be affected by multidimensional poverty and an additional 18.4% vulnerable to it.